Images Index> Matlock Bath, 20th and 21stC Images> This page

 Before they Call I will Answer and While They Are Yet Speaking I Will Hear.[1]

-Holy Trinity's interior looked slightly different in the years immediately after it was built from this early twentieth century image when there was a biblical text painted around the chancel arch[1].
+Holy Trinity's interior looked slightly different in the years immediately after it was built (see image lower down the page) from this early twentieth century image when there was a biblical text painted around the chancel arch[1].

 William Adam provided a good description of the early church in his various editions of "Gem of the Peak".
 "The transepts, and down each side of the body of the church, are pewed, while the centre is fitted up with comfortable benches, with backs and kneeling boards, as free sittings.
 We like this arrangement, not only for its effect, but because it enables the poor man to obtain as good a position for hearing and seeing as the rich"[2].
-The pews, shown in a sketch in a number of his books (below), were boxed and the octagonal pulpit and reading desk at the corners of the transepts were enclosed within these pews.
+The pews, shown in a sketch in a number of his books (below), were originally boxed and the octagonal pulpit and reading desk at the corners of the transepts were enclosed within these pews.
 They were raised up so the vicar and whoever was reading the lesson could, presumably, have a good view of the congregation.
+The pews were later replaced by [oak?] wooden benches which have shaped ends, or angled corners, with roundels for decoration and brass supports on the sides for flowers, etc. Some of these pews still remain.

-Mr. Edward Beaumont, who lived for some time at the New Bath Hotel, was very generous when the Church was built.
+Mr. Edward Beaumont, who lived for some time at the New Bath Hotel, was extremely generous when the Church was built.
 Not only did he contribute to cost of the fabric and the organ but he also provided the communion plate.
-Two vicars, Rev. Pelly and Rev. Barker, jointly paid for a burnished brass lectern that was installed after alterations to the Church[3].
+Two vicars, Rev. Pelly and Rev. Barker, jointly paid for a burnished brass lectern in his memory that was installed after alterations to the Church[5].

 Adam's 1845 sketch.